deepakdeo/GalacticNeighborsFinder/README.md

 # GalacticNeighborsFinder

 This Python repository contains a script for identifying neighboring galaxies using data from astronomical catalogs.
-The script calculates proximity based on projected distance and velocity difference.
+The script employs the k-d tree algorithm, a sophisticated data structure commonly used in machine learning for efficiently handling nearest-neighbor searches.
+By leveraging this method, the script determines proximity based on projected physical separation and velocity differences between galaxies.

 ## Features
 - Load galaxy catalogs from CSV files.